galaxtric158/Kingly-Hub/README.md

 ## What is Kingly Hub?
 Kingly Hub is a universal script hub that I personally created to run scripts on certain games.

-* Now, Just copy the script, paste it to your executor, hit execute on your executor, and now, you're done!
+* To run the script, just copy it, paste it to your executor, hit execute on your executor, and now, you're done!
 > [!IMPORTANT]
 > Some games might not be supported, so please check the list below to see games that are.
 >